mrrsl/this-is-wendys/README.md

 The text from the first device has now been copied to the second device.

 ## We used:
-* Express JS server with WebSocket for the backend
+* Express JS server with ws for the backend
 * Flutter for the mobile client
 * Electron for the desktop client